 He also noted that Hollywood writers began to organize that year, as the Directors Guild was organized in 1936.

-Here are some, Riley's words in italics & caps.
+Here are some.
+Riley's words in italics, bold and caps:

 From San Diego to New Orleans...Singed on SS DELVALLE as a utility hand, sailed to South America...11 passengers.
 Winifred Cessek Sedgwick and another Chicago woman were among the passengers; they were going to Rio, Brazil...